jayreddy040-510/docker/docker.md

 1. ```Dockerfile
     FROM node:20-alpine3.18
     ```
-    this line is pulling down a node base image running on a distribution
+    this line is pulling down a node.js base image running on a distribution
     of Linux known as alpine. alpine is commonly used as part of a base image
     because it is considerably smaller/minimalistic and designed with security in
     mind. the FROM directive is pulling this image from Docker Hub - see [here](